Columbus, Ohio: 21st century

 Street arches returned to the Short North in late 2002.

 In 1999, just before the turn of the 21st century, the city's first African American mayor was elected.
 Michael Coleman, a Democrat, served 16 years, the longest of any mayor of the city.
 Coleman's administration led to Nationwide Insurance redeveloping the former Ohio Penitentiary site and nearby blocks into the Arena District.
 Similar new construction and redevelopment was taking place in the Brewery District, and a flood wall was completed in Franklinton in 2004, finally letting development resume in the neighborhood.

 The Scioto Mile began development along the riverfront, an area that already had the Miranova Corporate Center and The Condominiums at North Bank Park.
 The 2010 United States foreclosure crisis forced the city to purchase numerous foreclosed, vacant properties to renovate or demolish them at a cost of tens of millions of dollars.
 The city is focused on downtown revitalization, with recent projects being the Columbus Commons park, parks along the Scioto Mile developed along with a reshaped riverfront, and developments in the Arena District and Franklinton.

-The COVID-19 pandemic in Columbus began when the city reported its first official cases of COVID-19 in February and March 2020 and declared a state of emergency, with all nonessential businesses closed statewide and tens of thousands of infected individuals across the city by March 2021.
-The COVID-19 pandemic muted activity in Columbus, especially in its downtown core, from 2020 to 2022.
-By late 2022, foot traffic in downtown Columbus began to exceed pre-pandemic rates; one of the quickest downtown areas to recover in the United States.
+The COVID-19 pandemic in Columbus began when the city reported its first official cases of COVID-19 in February and March 2020 and declared a state of emergency.
 Later in 2020, protests over the murder of George Floyd occurred in the city from May 28 into August.
-On June 23, 2023, ten people were injured in a mass shooting in the city's Short North district.
+In July 2024, Columbus was subject to a ransomware attack, for which the hacker group Rhysidia took credit.